 I am a researcher at VMware Research Group, where the principle focus of my work is the intersection of external memory theory and storage systems.
 I am especially interested in key-value stores, file systems, filters and other systems built on a strong theoretical foundation.

-I lead the SplinterDB project.
+I am the research lead for the SplinterDB project.
 SplinterDB is a general purpose key-value store built using a new data structure, the size-tiered $B^\varepsilon$-tree.
 SplinterDB is designed for outstanding performance on NVMe and other fast storage hardware, under tough conditions, such as strict memory limits, small key-value pairs and limits on CPU utilization.

 I am a member of the BetrFS team, which built and maintains the BetrFS prototype file system.
 BetrFS is designed around the principles of write-optimization, and is built using variants of $B^\varepsilon$-trees.